ton-community/ton-docs/docs/develop/smart-contracts/security/ton-hack-challenge-1.md

 ### 2. Bank

-:::note
+:::note SECURITY RULE
-Always check for modifying/non-modifying methods.
+Always check for [modifying/non-modifying](/develop/func/statements#methods-calls) methods.
 :::

 `udict_delete_get?` was called with `.` instead `~`, so the real dict was untouched.